Goorakh/RiskOfChaos/README.md

 * Extreme Recoil: Firing weapons pushes characters backwards, lasts 90 seconds
 * Increase Effect Duration: Increases the duration of all other effects (2x by default), lasts 2 stages
 * Decrease Effect Duration: Decreases the duration of all other effects (0.5x by default), lasts 2 stages
+* Activate All Interactables: Interacts with most interactable object on the stage (chests, shrines)
 </details>

 ### Twitch Integration: